Portal about bathroom renovation. Useful tips

 • wages - wages.

-There is also a special noun - people, which is translated into our Russian language as "people" or "people".
-V different cases it can be either plural or singular.
+There is also a special noun - people, which is translated into our Russian language as “people” or “people”.
+IN different cases it can be either plural or singular.

-• In the case when it speaks in general about "people", it has the plural: There are a lot of people (There are a lot of people).
+• In the case when it is spoken generally about “people”, it has a plural form: There are a lot of people (There are a lot of people here).

-• But if we mean "people", a general group of people, then the noun has a singular or plural: We should help people of every nationality, gender and religion (We should help people of every nationality, gender and religion).
+• But if we mean “the people,” a general group of people, then the noun has a singular or plural form: We should help people of every nationality, gender and religion (We should help people of every nationality, gender and religion).

-There is no grammatical category of gender, that is, there are no changes in the composition of a sentence related to the gender of a noun.
-This means that it doesn't matter if you are talking about a waiter or a waitress, both of them will still be very polite (very polite / polite).
+There is no grammatical category of gender, that is, changes in the composition of a sentence associated with the gender of a noun, in the English language.
+This means that it doesn’t matter whether you’re talking about a waiter or a waitress, both will still be very polite.

-In Russian, for comparison, the grammatical category of gender is: the waitress is polite, and the waiter is polite.
+In Russian, for comparison, there is a grammatical category of gender: the waitress is polite, and the waiter is polite.

 Gender in English is manifested only through nouns and pronouns: